Nigl, Alte Reben, Gruner Veltliner, Trocken, DAC (qualitatswein) Kremstal (Niederosterreich sub-region), Austria, 2004

 Nose: clean, pronounced intensity, developing, with aromas as they come, of a creamy undertone, ripe yellow apple, stewed dessert apples, spicy nuances, ripe grapefruit, very ripe honeydew melon, touch of unripe stone fruit, touch of fennel.

-Palate: dry, medium acidity, medium (+) alcohol, medium (+) body, with a smooth texture and a very low-key grip from maceration on skins or whole bunch pressing, medium (+) intensity, with flavours of honeyed apple puree, broom, ripe grapefruit, honeydew melon, hint of almond oil (some might equate this to minerality).
+Palate: dry, medium acidity, medium (+) alcohol, medium (+) body, with a smooth texture and a very low-key grip from maceration on skins or whole bunch pressing, medium (+) intensity, with flavours of honeyed apple puree, gorse flower (delicate coconut-like), ripe grapefruit, honeydew melon, hint of almond oil (some might equate this to minerality).
 A medium (+) length with a clean citrus/orchard fruit finish, and a low-key grip.

 Quality: a very good quality wine, acidity just balancing alcohol, still, harmonious with flavour intensity; showing some complexity from bottle age, a creamy nuance from time on lees; decent flavour concentration following into a decent length.